Toga (island)

 Toga is an island in the Torres group, within the Torba Province of Vanuatu.

 Geography

 Toga Island is the most southern of the Torres Islands.
 The island's size is 6 km by 4.5 km.
 The estimated terrain elevation above sea level is 104 meters.
 Toga is surrounded by a narrow fringing reef quickly dropping off into deep water.
 The summit of the island is Mt Lemeura (locally Lēmere [ˈlemərə]) located on the western side of the island.
 The climate on Toga is humid tropical.
 The average annual rainfall is about 4000 mm.
 The island is subject to frequent cyclones and earthquakes.

 Population

-Toga is the most populated island in the Torres Islands, with about 250 people.
+Toga is the most populated island in the Torres Islands, with about 250 lht.
 They speak the Toga dialect of the Lo-Toga language.
 The population lives in two villages: Liqal [liˈkʷal] and Litew [liˈtəw].
 An ancient village, now abandoned, was called Qururetaqō [kʷurʉrətakʷo].

 Fauna

 Barn owls are known to live in the area.
 Many samples of the owl's bones were found in a cave in Toga, which were reviewed by scientists.
 Their prey were geckos and rats.